FaserF/hassio-addons/.unsupported/matterbridge/DOCS.md

 > [!CAUTION]
 > **UNSUPPORTED ADD-ON**
 >
-> This add-on is **no longer supported**.
+> This app is **no longer supported**.
 The upstream Matterbridge project has not been developed since **January 2023** and is considered abandoned.
 No support will be provided.

 ## ⚙️ Configuration

-Configure the add-on via the **Configuration** tab in the Home Assistant add-on page.
+Configure the app via the **Configuration** tab in the Home Assistant App page.

 ### Options